Amangkurat III of Mataram: Conflict with Prince Puger

-Amangkurat III ascended to throne in Kartasura, succeeding his father Amangkurat II who died in 1703.
-According to the Babad Tanah Jawi, the wahyu keprabon (heavenly mandate) actually fell on Prince Puger.
-The latter was supported by numerous officials who disliked the new king, which made Amangkurat III disturbed.
-He divorced Himpun and made a wive from Onje village (now in Mrebet, Purbalingga Regency) as his new queen consort.
+Amangkurat III ascended to the throne in Kartasura, succeeding his father Amangkurat II who died in 1703.
+According to the Babad Tanah Jawi, the wahyu keprabon (heavenly mandate) fell on Prince Puger.
+The latter was supported by numerous officials who disliked the new king, which disturbed Amangkurat III.
+He divorced Himpun and took a wife from Onje village (now in Mrebet, Purbalingga Regency) as his new queen consort.

-Pressure by his family caused Raden Suryokusumo (son of Prince Puger) to rebel.
+Pressure from his family caused Raden Suryokusumo (son of Prince Puger) to rebel.
 The feared Amangkurat III immediately placed Prince Puger and his family in captivity.
 They were released after persuasion by Patih Sumabrata.
 Support by Prince Puger to seize power began again.
-Amangkurat III ultimately sent his follower to assassinate Prince Puger and his family in 1704, but the target had escaped to Semarang.
+Amangkurat III ultimately sent his followers to assassinate Prince Puger and his family in 1704, but the target had escaped to Semarang.

 Leaving Kartasura

 Prince Puger in Semarang was supported by the Dutch East India Company (VOC), with condition that was beneficial to the latter.
 He designated himself as sultan, styled Pakubuwono I. His troops moved in 1705 to seize Kartasura.
 Amangkurat III built fortifications in Ungaran, led by his uncle, Prince Arya Mataram, who secretly supported Pakubuwono I.

 Arya Mataram was successful in persuading Amangkurat III to leave Kartasura.
-He himself eventually joined Pakubuwono I, his own older brother.
+He eventually joined Pakubuwono I, his own older brother.

-This short-lived reign of Amangkurat III's was the result of Amangkurat I's curse on Amangkurat II, who the latter had poisoned the drink of his father when escaping from Mataram due to the Trunajaya rebellion in 1677.
+This short-lived reign of Amangkurat III was the result of Amangkurat I's curse on Amangkurat II, who the latter had poisoned the drink of his father when escaping from Mataram due to the Trunajaya rebellion in 1677.

-According to the Babad Tanah Jawi, Amangkurat II was cursed on the condition that his descendants that would become a king, except for one, would rule only for a short period.
+According to the Babad Tanah Jawi, Amangkurat II was cursed on the condition that his descendants who would become kings, except for one, would rule only for a short period.
 The Babad Tanah Jawi was, however, written in the era of Pakubuwono I's descendants, thus its accuracy is difficult to prove.

 First Javanese War of Succession

 Amangkurat III's group escaped to Ponorogo bringing all royal heirlooms.
 There, he tortured Duke Martowongso, but only due to a misunderstanding.
 All the people from Ponorogo rebelled after their regent was tortured.
 Amangkurat III then escaped to Madiun, after which he escaped to Kediri.

 Untung Suropati, an anti-Dutch Regent of Pasuruan immediately sent troops to protect Amangkurat III.
-Troops of the Ducth as well as of the people of Kartasura, Madura, and Surabaya moved to invade Pasuruan in 1706.
+Troops of the Dutch as well as of the people of Kartasura, Madura, and Surabaya moved to invade Pasuruan in 1706.
 During a battle in Bangil, Untung Suropati was killed in action and his sons then joined with Amangkurat III in Malang.

 Amangkurat III had suffered much in 1707 because he was chased by Pakubuwono I's troops.
 Amangkurat III subsequently moved to Blitar, then to Kediri, and ultimately decided to surrender in Surabaya in 1708.